GMT-ERiSi/score-reader/README.md

 3. Edit the .env file to add your Claude API key

-4. Place your screenshots in the `../Screenshots` folder (at the same level as the project folder) in appropriately named subfolders
+4. Place your screenshots in the `../Screenshots` folder (at the same level as the project folder) in the appropriately named folder

 ## Standard Workflow

-1. **Add new screenshots** to the `../Screenshots` folder
+1. **Add new screenshots** to the appropriate folder in the `../Screenshots` folder

 2. **Process screenshots**:
    ```bash